applied-geodesy/jag3d/README.md

 Installation
 ------------
-JAG3D is portable - no need to install or uninstall.
-Just download, unpack and run.
+JAG3D is a portable least-squares software package - no need to install or uninstall.
+Just <a href="https://github.com/loesler/applied-geodesy/releases">download</a>, unpack and run.